hiiamboris/red-wiki/Guru-Meditations.md

 `Bind` called on a block traverses a block looking for `any-word!` values for which symbols exist in a context and binds these words to the context.

-`Bind` is simple, it simply processes the argument you provide on the stack.
+`Bind` is simple, it just processes the argument you provide on the stack.
 Since you can only get the return value back from the stack, if you pass a scalar value (`word!` value in this case) and do not use the returned value (rebound new word), your `bind` call will have no effect.
 If you want to keep it side-effect free on a `block!` argument, you can use `copy` or `bind/copy` (which avoids an extra internal copy).

 ```
 red>> a: 1